Knowledgator/TurboT5/README.md

 You can run T5-base on **100k tokens** on a single L4 GPU (22.5 GB) with meaningful inference speed.
 This opens applications such as long document summarization, multimodal document processing, and even proteomics and genomics tasks.

+> [!warning]
+> This project is still under development and may contain some bugs.
+Feel free to create an issue if you detect a bug or have suggestions for improving the project.

 ### Supported attention mechanism
 * **Full Attention** - conventional attention mechanisms with attention bias;